cgrand/seqexp/README.md

 main AND NOT nla1 AND NOT nla2 = main AND NOT (nla1 OR nla2)
 ```

-Surprisingly _positive lookahead_ comes for free from the decision to supported nested lookaheads:
+Surprisingly _positive lookahead_ comes for free from the decision to support nested lookaheads:

 ```
 main AND pla = main AND NOT (NOT pla)